WORDS BY ASHLEIGH GRIBBON

 How can you determine your partner's ring size without asking them?

 ‘This question tends to scare me the most, especially when we’re talking about something custom for a customer because it’s quite a risk, particularly when we’re talking about surprise or engagement rings as they tend to be diamond bands with diamonds all the way around which can’t be resized.
-If it’s possible to get your hands on one of their rings and take it to a jeweler they can measure it on a mandrel – it’s a stick that you slide a ring down and it will give you a measurement – or alternatively you can order a mandrel online to keep at home as they’re quite handy to have, especially if you’re an online shopper.'
+If it’s possible to get your hands on one of their rings and take it to a jeweller they can measure it on a mandrel – it’s a stick that you slide a ring down and it will give you a measurement – or alternatively you can order a mandrel online to keep at home as they’re quite handy to have, especially if you’re an online shopper.'

 Can all rings be resized?

 'In terms of ring resizing, basically any ring that’s a completely plain band and relatively thin can be resized.
 As a general rule, you may run into problems with getting a ring resized on styles with stones or diamond details around more than 50% of the band.
 It does vary style by style – some bands might only have three stones, but it’s still going to be too difficult to resize, so that’s something to be wary of, especially if you’re gifting.
-I would never edit a ring too much because when you do you start to mess with the integrity of the original design.’ – Harriet Lindsay, Brand and Buying Director, Aubade Boutique
+I would never edit a ring too much, because when you do you start to mess with the integrity of the original design.’ – Harriet Lindsay, Brand and Buying Director, Aubade Boutique